nucleome/docs/source/data_service.rst

     The fourth and fifth columns of the Index sheet contain the most important parameters of data.
     There are two types of ways to configure this column: **two-column** setting and **four-column** setting.
     The fourth column indicates the short label of each data.
-    In the two-column setting, the fourth column is the column-index of the short label of each data, and the fifth column refers to the column-index of the file path (or URL) in the data worksheets.
+    In the two-column setting, the fourth column is the column index of the short label of each data, and the fifth column refers to the column index of the file path (or URL) in the data worksheets.
     In the four-column setting, the fourth column is the column-index of the short label of each data, and the fifth column refers to the column-index of the file path (or URL), URL of meta-information, and long label.
     Note that in the four-column setting, the order of the column-index must be the file path, URL of meta-information link matters.
     The column-index of the file path in a data worksheet can be arbitrary but it must be the first one in the fifth column in the Index sheet.